-Note 2: The LTC3785E-1 is guaranteed to meet performance specifications from 0°C to 85°C. Specifications over -40°C to 85°C operating temperature range are assured by design, characterization and correlation with statistical process controls.
+Note 2: The LTC3785E is guaranteed to meet performance specifications from 0°C to 85°C. Specifications over the -40°C to 85°C operating junction temperature range are assured by design, characterization and correlation with statistical process controls.
+The LTC3785I is guaranteed

 Note 3: Specification is guaranteed by design and not 100% tested in production.

 Note 4: Current measurements are performed when the outputs are not switching.

 Note 5: The IC is tested in a feedback loop to make the measurement.